rip3rs/react-native-carousel/README.md

 # react-native-carousel

 **NOTE**

+Currently this module does not support IOS, as I only really needed it for android.
+I will fix this though.

+**NOTE**

-This is a refactored carousel from react-native-swiper: https://github.com/leecade/react-native-swiper I did this to have a more simpler way to view it's code.
+This is a heavly refactored carousel from react-native-swiper: https://github.com/leecade/react-native-swiper I did this to have a more simpler way to view it's code.
 Removed some things like the ability to add different type of styling.
 If you are looking for a more powered and more functional swiper / carousel, I recommend you checking them out.
 It is pretty well documentated.